From The Archives: Inside Hockey Players’ Homes

-Retired hockey star Trevor Linden always knew he wanted to retire on the west coast, so when a townhouse in Whistler’s Snowy Creek went on the market, Linden wasted no time in buying it.
+Retired hockey star and former Vancouver Canucks captain Trevor Linden always knew he wanted to retire on the west coast, so when a townhouse in Whistler’s Snowy Creek went on the market, Linden wasted no time in buying it.
 After renting it out for just over a decade, Linden gutted and renovated the five-storey unit with help from his brother, contractor Jamie Linden, and designer David Nicolay.

-Nicolay embraced the beauty of Mare Bianco limestone tiles and oak cabinets, which are juxtaposed by the clean modernity of Caesarstone counters and white lacquer cabinets in the kitchen and dining area.
+Mare Bianco limestone tiles and oak cabinets are juxtaposed by the clean modernity of Caesarstone counters and white lacquer cabinets.
 The stretch of narrow wood cabinets contributes to the open, uncluttered look and adds warmth to the cool white counters.

+Across from the kitchen and dining area is Trevor’s living room.
 High ceilings and clean lines make it a relaxing, tranquil space for reading or socializing.
 The existing fireplace was updated with unglazed porcelain tile and, since no mantel was built, the texture remains the focal point.
-Neutral colours and natural materials are consistent with the flow of the open-concept main floor.
+Neutral colors and natural materials are consistent with the flow of the open-concept main floor.

-Just off of the kitchen is this floating steel staircase, welded by brother and contractor Jamie Linden.
+Just off of the kitchen is this floating steel staircase.
 Wood treads match the rest of the home and frameless glass guards offer sculptural impact without blocking the flow of light.

 The loft space is masculine without being heavy, and matches the feel of the rest of the home while offering a more private place to read and relax.
 Custom-made shelves keep clutter in check.
 White walls, large windows and exposed wood beams in the vaulted ceiling keep the loft bright and airy.

 The king-size bed from Carmel Furniture Design dominates the principal bedroom, while the Brent Comber side table adds a natural note.
-The use of earthy colours creates a stress-free, relaxed vibe.
+The use of earthy colors creates a stress-free, relaxed vibe.

 An expansive window floods the kitchen with light and affords views of a lush garden.
-Kirk’s designer and girlfriend, Wendy Williams Watt, wanted the kitchen island to feel solid and sculptural, so she stained it ebony and topped it with black granite.
+Designer Wendy Williams Watt wanted the kitchen island to feel solid and sculptural, so she stained it ebony and topped it with black granite.
 Rather than use barstools, she set a long, low leather seat by the window to accommodate guests but keep them out of the way.

 Clean and spare but utterly comfortable, the living room is a mix of traditional and updated pieces with lots of strong shapes and minimum clutter.
-The old coffee table, which Kirk and Wendy have had for years, pairs handsomely with a tweed Ralph Lauren sofa and an antique Chinese cabinet.
+The old coffee table, which Kirk has had for years, pairs handsomely with a tweed Ralph Lauren sofa and an antique Chinese cabinet.
 A simple sisal area rug defines the space.

-Kirk met his girlfriend, Wendy Williams Watt, when she signed on to makeover his downtown condo.
-She bestowed the bachelor pad with a handsome, classic aesthetic.
+Kirk’s bachelor pad, featured in our April 2006 issue, has a handsome, classic aesthetic.
 Mud hues used throughout counter the abundant natural light.
 In the living room, slouchy, feet-friendly furniture creates an inviting space.
 Two leather club chairs, a classic rolled-arm sofa and round ottoman are traditional elements.
 Tall windows overlook a spectacular view of Stanley Park, English Bay and the Vancouver skyline.

 The eating nook in Kirk’s kitchen is defined by a corner banquette covered in canvas with a traditional linear stripe.
-“I like a dress shirt,” says Williams Watt.
-Drapery made from tweed suiting fabric, a cashmere toss pillow, and a floral iron chandelier enhance the warm, casual look.
+“I like a dress shirt,” says Wendy.
+Drapery made from tweed suiting fabric, a cashmere toss pillow and a floral iron chandelier enhance the warm, casual look.

 A beveled mirror brings in the views seen through the window.
 The bed was custom-made to look like a sofa — inviting, soft and low.
 The space’s subdued palette and masculine pieces add warmth.
 A white pendant light and minimal accessories lend a modern feel.

-Set in the picturesque Santa Monica Mountains, Gretzky’s stately home is a little slice of heaven.
+Set in the picturesque Santa Monica Mountains, Wayne Gretzky’s stately home, featured in our October 2005 issue, is a little slice of heaven.
 The porte cochère at the house’s entrance exemplifies the symmetrical Georgian exterior.
 A dramatic fountain echoes the interior’s ornate architectural detailing.

-The parlour, off the foyer, exudes an elegant mix of English, Asian and Regency influences.
-The richly hued silk upholstery pops against the white-glazed walls and moulding and understated ebonized walnut floors.
+The parlor, off the foyer, exudes an elegant mix of English, Asian and Regency influences.
+The richly hued silk upholstery pops against the white-glazed walls and ebonized walnut floors.
 Luxurious gilt pieces tie in with the fireplace’s hearth and surround made of ivory and gold onyx.

-In the kitchen, the beadboard-panelled ceiling and range hoods, butcher-block countertops and a chunky tea-stained oak top on the island imbue a homey look.
-The precise floral hood trim exemplifies the attention given to the house’s visual flow; it reflects the extensive mouldings used throughout.
-The louvered pocket door leads to an ample walk-in pantry.
+In the Gretzky kitchen, the beadboard-panelled ceiling and range hoods, butcher-block countertops and a chunky tea-stained oak top on the island imbue a homey look.
+The precise floral hood trim reflects the extensive moldings used throughout the home.
+The louvered pocket door leads to a large walk-in pantry.

-With french doors (not visible) that lead to the garden, intricate floral motifs and a green-based palette — in the bespoke silk-blend cotton area rug, deep olive mohair-covered sofa, and green onyx fireplace surround, for instance — the living room has a soothing botanical look.
+With French doors (not visible) that lead to the Gretzkys’ beautiful garden, intricate floral motifs and a green-based palette (in the bespoke silk-blend cotton area rug, deep olive mohair-covered sofa, and green onyx fireplace surround), the living room has a soothing botanical look.